-Housing conditions and housing demand will change between 2025 and 2045.
+Housing conditions and housing demand will change between 20252 and 204536.
 This section seeks to identify some of the major themes that are expected to present themselves during the twenty-year planning period.

-SINGLE-FAMILY
+SINGLE-FAMILY DETACHED

-The Land Use Element includes a capacity estimate of overall housing within the City and UGA, projecting that up to 1,549 more single-family units (attached and detached) and 3,110 multifamily units could be constructed by 2045.
+The Land Use Element includes a capacity estimate of overall housing within the City and UGA, projecting that up to 1,549~~2,392~~ more single-family units (attached and detached) and 3,110~~4,918~~ multifamily units could be constructed by 2045~~36~~.
 The City requires significantly higher densities in certain areas of the City.
-The estimate also does not attempt to project the variations of residential development discussed later in this element, which may blur the lines between single and multifamily development.
+The estimate also does not attempt to project the variations of residential development discussed later in this element, which may blur the lines between single and multi-family~~multifamily~~ development.
+As of 2022, the City has the capacity to accommodate another 2,392 single family units and 1,918 multi family housing units.